Genprex Inc. [GNPX] Price Analysis: NASDAQ:GNPX Bull Target $5.00 or Higher

-The share price of Genprex Inc. [NASDAQ: GNPX] inclined by $2.29, presently trading at $2.14.
-The company’s shares saw 826.41% gains compared to the lowest price in the period of the last 52 weeks, set at 0.23 recorded on 04/15/20.
-The last few days have been tough to the share price as GNPX fall by -3.17% during the last week, even though the stock is still up by 2.59 compared to -0.07 of all time high it touched on 04/14/20.
-However, the stock had a strong performance during the past 3 months, roughly gaining 35.44%, while additionally gaining 21.25% during the last 12 months.
+The share price of Genprex Inc. [NASDAQ: GNPX] inclined by $2.01, presently trading at $2.09.
+The company’s shares saw 804.76% gains compared to the lowest price in the period of the last 52 weeks, set at 0.23 recorded on 04/17/20.
+The last few days have been benevolent to the share price as GNPX fall by -3.69% during the last week, even though the stock is still up by 2.59 compared to -0.08 of all time high it touched on 04/14/20.
+However, the stock had a strong performance during the past 3 months, roughly losing -21.72%, while additionally gaining 15.79% during the last 12 months.
 Genprex Inc. is said to have a 12-month price target set at $5.00.
-That means that the stock has a strong potential to acquire 2.86% increase from the current trading price.
+That means that the stock has a strong potential to acquire 2.91% increase from the current trading price.

 Genprex Inc. [NASDAQ:GNPX]: Analyst Rating and Earnings